 8. You use nail polish way too much

-I know this might sound strange and unacceptable to polish lovers, but the truth is, if you want to see a leap in your nail growth, you certainly have to stop using nail polish.
+I know this might sound strange and unacceptable to polish lovers, but the truth is, if you want to see a leap in your nail growth, you certainly have to stop or limit how you go about using nail polish.

-Nail polish, contains an active chemical which is capable of rendering your nails brittle and prone to break.
+Nail polish contains an active chemical which is capable of rendering your nails brittle and prone to breaking.
 Besides that, acetone polish remover is another worst nightmare to nail growth.